Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Introduction

-Another possibility for cold dark matter is an ultralight boson with mass below $\sim$0.1 eV (in contrast to the $\sim$GeV mass scale of WIMPs).
-The extremely low mass of an ultralight boson implies a large number density because the local dark-matter density is $\rho_{\rm DM} \sim 0.3$ GeV/cm$^{3}$.
-As a result, these bosons are best described as classical fields oscillating at a frequency slightly greater than their rest frequency, $\nu_{\rm DM}^{0} = m_{\rm DM}c^{2}/h$ ($m_{\rm DM}$ is the rest mass of the dark matter, $c$ is the speed of light, and $h$ is Planck's constant); the actual oscillation frequency is slightly higher than $\nu_{\rm DM}^{0}$ as a result of the small kinetic energy.
+The class of ultralight bosons, with mass below $\sim$1 eV, has gained much attention in recent years as potential dark-matter candidates. \cite{horns2013searching,graham2015experimental,sikivie2021invisible} The extremely low mass of ultralight-boson dark matter, combined with the observed dark-matter density, implies a large number density.
+As a result, these bosons are most appropriately described not as individual particles, but as classical fields oscillating at a frequency slightly greater than their rest frequency, $\nu_{\rm DM}^{0} = m_{\rm DM}c^{2}/h$ ($m_{\rm DM}$ is the rest mass of the dark matter, $c$ is the speed of light, and $h$ is Planck's constant); the actual oscillation frequency is slightly higher than $\nu_{\rm DM}^{0}$ as a result of the small kinetic energy.
 Two prominent candidates in the class of ultralight bosons are axions and hidden photons.

-The ``QCD axion'' is a spin-0 pseudoscalar originally motivated as a solution to the strong CP problem \cite{peccei1977cp}, which can also be dark matter.
+The ``QCD axion'' is a spin-0 pseudoscalar originally motivated as a solution to the strong CP problem\cite{peccei1977cp}, which can also be dark matter\cite{Preskill:1982cy}.
 However, spin-0 pseudoscalar dark matter may exist even with parameters that do not solve the strong CP problem.
 Such particles are sometimes referred to as ``axion-like particles.''
 In this work, we refer to both QCD axions and axion-like particles as ``axions.''

-Axions may be produced nonthermally (as would be required for a sub-eV particle to be cold, nonrelativistic dark matter) through the misalignment mechanism \cite{Dine:1982ah,Preskill:1982cy,graham2018stochastic}.
+Axions may be produced nonthermally (as would be required for a sub-eV particle to be cold, nonrelativistic dark matter) through the misalignment mechanism or through inflationary mechanisms\cite{Dine:1982ah,Preskill:1982cy,abbott1983cosmological,graham2018stochastic,takahashi2018qcd}.
 One may search for axions via their coupling to the strong force \cite{Budker:2013hfa} or their coupling to electromagnetism \cite{Sik83,Sik85}.
 The latter interaction, described by the Lagrangian

-are discussed further in this paper.
-In particular, in the presence of a DC magnetic field, the axion is converted to a photon.
-We focus on this detection technique, a decision that may be motivated by the above Lagrangian.
-In the limit of a stiff axion field--the relevant practical limit-- equation (\ref{eq:L_axion}) demonstrates that the amplitude of the photon signal grows with the amplitude of the background electromagnetic field.
-We would thus like the background field to be as large as possible.
-In laboratory searches, DC fields can be orders of magnitude larger than AC fields.
-As shown in Appendix \ref{ssec:DM_sig}, the effect of DC electric fields is suppressed, relative to their magnetic counterparts, by the virial velocity of the dark matter $v/c \sim 10^{-3}$, so a background DC magnetic field is optimal.
+is discussed further in this paper.
+This interaction dictates that in the presence of a background electromagnetic field, the axion converts to a photon.